-Action on Access has been the primary national provider since 1999 of information, advice and guidance to leaders and practitioners in providers of higher education, working with a wide range of partners and strategic alliances to both challenge and support the sector to deliver and to embed access, widening participation and student success.
+The primary national provider since 1999 of information, advice and guidance on access, participation, and student retention and success to leaders and practitioners in providers of higher education, working with a wide range of partners and strategic alliances to both challenge and support the sector to deliver and to embed access, widening participation and student success.

-Our primary aim and mission is to work with higher education providers and organisations to develop their capacity to ensure a representative and successful student cohort, and to embed fair access and widening participation within their organisational strategies, missions and cultures.
+Our primary aim and mission is develop the sector’s capacity to ensure a representative and successful student cohort, and to embed fair access and widening participation within organisational strategies, missions and cultures.

-A wider mission is to promote and strengthen inclusivity and diversity across the sector and to shape and influence (on behalf of learners and the sector) both policy and practice through brokering dialogue between policy makers and practitioner managers.
+A wider mission is to promote and strengthen inclusivity and diversity and to shape and influence (on behalf of learners and practitioners) both policy and practice through brokering dialogue between policy makers and practitioner managers.

-To achieve these aims AonA has developed an in-house experience and expertise and gained an enviable reputation across the sector for high quality, reliability and flexible responsiveness.
+To achieve these aims we have developed an in-house experience and expertise and gained an enviable reputation across the sector for high quality, reliability and flexible responsiveness.
 Our core group of recognised consultants and Associates, and our wider network of strategic alliances will ensure a coordinated national strategic approach and support to broadening access and widening participation.

 Action on Access,

-Professor John Storan is the Director of Action on Access and works closely with the Department for Employment and Learning Northern Ireland.
+Professor John Storan is a Principal at Action on Access and works closely with the Department for Employment and Learning Northern Ireland.
 John is currently the Director of Continuum, the Centre for Widening Participation Policy Studies at the University of East London, and was previously Director of Continuing Education and Development at South Bank University, London and Founding Chair of the Forum for the Advancement of Continuing Education (FACE).
-In 2001 he was made a Professorial Fellow at the University of Manchester Institute of Science and Technology (UMIST), and has accepted an invitation to become a Visiting Professor at Malmo University, Sweden in 2011.
+In 2001 he was made a Professorial Fellow at the University of Manchester Institute of Science and Technology (UMIST), a Visiting Professor at Malmo University, Sweden, as well as currently being the UK representative on the Bologna working group for the Social Dimension and Lifelong Learning.

 He has been a regional, national and international figure on Widening Participation in Higher Education and was a member of the NABCE (Non Award-Bearing Continuing Education National Group), established by the Higher Education Funding Council for England (HEFCE) in 1994, which paved the way for subsequent Widening Participation developments.
 He has been a member of a number of HEFCE groups and previously served as a member on the National Steering Group for Partnerships for Progression.
 He was a pioneer of the Assessment of Prior Experiential Learning (APEL) in the UK and has chaired the SEEC APEL network since it was established.
 Internationally John has worked extensively in Sweden, USA and South Africa advising Governments and related agencies as well as Universities on the policy and practice of Widening Participation and HE Participation.